Metavision Studio

 If you own an event-based camera, plug it to an USB3 port and open the camera in Studio.
 If no camera is detected and you see the message “No cameras available, please check that a camera is connected”, please refer to our camera troubleshooting FAQ entry.

-You should now see live events streamed from your camera.
-You can adjust the color theme to your liking in the Display section of the settings.
-In the image below, we chose the Light theme: ON and OFF events are displayed respectively as blue and black pixels on a white background.
-If you are pointing your camera to a static scene, you won’t see anything besides some background noise.
-To get some relevant events, you can point the camera to yourself and wave your hand:
+You should now see live events streaming from your camera.
+To customize the appearance, you can adjust the color theme in the Display section of the settings.
+In the example image below, we selected the Light theme, where ON events are displayed as blue pixels and OFF events as black pixels on a white background.
+If your camera is pointed at a static scene, you may only observe minimal background noise.
+For more dynamic and meaningful events, try pointing the camera at yourself and waving your hand to generate activity in the event stream:

 Note